Spouse Term Insurance Plans

 Key Features and Benefits of Spouse Term Insurance Plans

-5. Personalised Protection: In order to ensure that their loved ones are adequately protected, couples can choose the amount of coverage they receive for spouse term insurance depending on a variety of factors, including income, financial obligations, and future demands.
+• Personalised Protection: To ensure their loved ones are adequately protected, couples can choose the coverage amount for their spouse's term insurance based on factors such as income, financial obligations, and future needs.

-8. Term Plan Premium Waiver in Case Of Death: Buying joint-term insurance allows couples to save money on future rates.
+• Term Plan Premium Waiver in Case of Death: Buying joint-term insurance allows couples to save money on future rates.
 The surviving spouse will get the guaranteed lump sum as a death benefit and won't have to pay any further premiums to keep the life insurance coverage if the principal insured passes away within the policy's term.

 When Should You Buy a Spouse Term Insurance For Husband and Wife?